-This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your advanced studies in business with an appreciation of the current issues and controversies in the field.
+This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your postgraduate study in international business with an appreciation of the current issues and controversies in the field.
 You also design and complete a piece of supervised research in a business discipline.

-The research methods papers explore philosophical issues underpinning the design of research and the research process.
+The research methods courses explore philosophical issues related to the design of research and the research process.
 They include training in research methods to prepare students to conduct methodologically rigorous research.

-This piece of supervised research contributes to the body of knowledge in your chosen business and economics discipline.
+This piece of supervised research contributes to the body of knowledge in international business.
 You should consult your academic supervisor about your dissertation topic and proposed research.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.